 “Even though the sea was all I knew, I never went out in a fishing boat.
 It seemed we lost a fisherman to the sea each year.”
 Preem paused, so she waited.
-A year as his apprentice had taught her to be patient with this man she loved above everything else.
+A year as his apprentice had taught her patience with this man she loved above everything else.
 “The sea is a cruel lord.
-He provides the fish we eat but charges a heavy price in the lives of many who sail on him.”
+He provides the fish we eat but charges a heavy price in the lives of those who sail on him.”

 “And this storm,” she said, “is it normal?”